|Frequently Asked Questions|

 11. What is involved in the application process?

-Generally, all ASF supported scholarships will require you to create an online ASF profile before starting your application.
+All ASF supported scholarships will require you to create an online ASF profile before starting your application.
 You will be asked to detail basic information about your work history and education, which will assist the scholarship assessors in the decision-making process.
-It shouldn't take longer than 15 minutes to complete.
+It shouldn't take longer than 10-15 minutes to complete, however you'll only be required to do this once.
 You can download instructions for creating a profile and completing an application here.

 12. I didn't receive a confirmation email when I created my ASF profile.
 What should I do?